ashleykleynhans/slack-webhook-spinnaker/README.md

 ```
 6. Take note of the URL that is returned by the `zappa deploy` command,
 eg. `https://1d602d00.execute-api.us-east-1.amazonaws.com/production`
-   (obviously use your own and don't copy and paate this one, or your
+   (obviously use your own and don't copy and paste this one, or your
 Webhook will not work).

 **NOTE:** If you get the following error when running the `zappa deploy` command: